1 Introduction

 6.2.1 Troy Expedition

-In 1188 BC, two sons of Iphitus, son of Naubolus, Schedius and Epistophus, led the Phocians against Troy.
+In 1188 BC, two sons of Iphitus, son of Naubolus, Schedius and Epistophus, led the Phocians on an expedition to Troy.
 [94]

 Schedius was killed in battle at Troy, and Epistophus brought back Schedius' remains.
 [95]